Cubs vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Jose Berrios (9-7) will take the mound for the Blue Jays, his 24th start of the season.
+- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 25th start of the season.

-- Berrios has pitched five or more innings in eight straight games and will look to extend that streak.
+- Bassitt will look to finish five or more innings for the sixth start in a row.

-- He has finished four appearances without allowing an earned run in 23 chances this season.
+- He has finished seven appearances without allowing an earned run in 24 chances this season.

 |Opponent